-For example, if an occupier wants to use telephony at this site, they need the appropriate voice services to enable telephony (to enable them to connect their handset to the network), and to set their service level, tariffs, call features, and so on.
+For example, if an occupier wants to use telephony at this site, they need the appropriate voice services to enable telephony (to enable them to connect a handset to the network), and to set their service level, tariffs, call features, and so on.

 Managing Occupier Services